aws-samples/eks-workshop-developers/website/docs/optimizations/java/jib.md

 AWS Cloud9 does not auto-save your files.
 Please ensure to save your files before deploying any changes via Ctrl+S or the top menu File&rarr;Save all.
 :::

-Build new container images using `mvn compile jib:build`
+Build new container images using `mvn compile jib:build`:

 ```bash showLineNumbers
 export ECR_URI=$(aws ecr describe-repositories --repository-names unicorn-store-spring | jq --raw-output '.repositories[0].repositoryUri')